fommil/netlib-java/README.md

 * [F2J](http://icl.cs.utk.edu/f2j/) to ensure full portability on the JVM
 * self-contained native builds using the reference Fortran from [netlib.org](http://www.netlib.org)
-* delegating builds that use (potentially machine optimised) system libraries
+* delegating builds that use machine optimised system libraries

 for all major operating systems: